methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-08-11-support-howto-how-to-export-and-import-platespin-migrateprotectforge-database.md

 ---
   title: "Support | HOWTO: How to export and import PlateSpin Migrate/Protect/Forge database"
   date: 2012-08-11 19:43:59
-excerpt: "If you are using Platespin Protect for a disaster recovery solution for your datacenter you need to know how to do this.
-After attempting to upgrade to..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 If you are using Platespin Protect for a disaster recovery solution for your datacenter you need to know how to do this.
 After attempting to